AdamBoley/Exam-Scores-Analysis/README.md

 - I hypothesize that, assuming that the hypothesis that parental educational level correlates with participation in the test preparation course is true, then a student's ethnicity has an effect on their participation in the test preparation course

+- I hypothesize that a student's gender has an effect on their participation in the test preparation course

 - I hypothesize that students who achieve high scores in reading also achieve high scores in writing

 ## Dashboard pages